Tag: Kingdom of God

 By measurements such as children (Jesus had none), wealth (Jesus had none), or influence (he was crucified), Jesus was a failure.
 It’s jarring to think that way.
 We look beyond Good Friday and Holy Saturday.
 We know what is next.

 The one unique part of Holy Saturday that I have personally continued to come back to is how much it resembles our lives right now.
 We have been saved and reconciled to God: Good Friday and Salvation (no matter when our salvation occurred).
-We are in a state of hopeful : Easter, the of the Messiah, our resurrection, and life.
+We are in a state of hopeful expectation: Easter, the of the Messiah, our , and eternal life.
 Our lives, our very , are between the two.

 ※Reflection※